springboardmentor12233a-tech/Platform-for-Metro-Crowd-Management-and-Scheduling/README.md

-# MetroFlow – AI Metro Crowd Management & Scheduling System
+# MetroVision – AI Metro Crowd Management & Scheduling System

-MetroFlow is an AI-powered metro analytics platform designed to analyze passenger movement, monitor station crowd levels, visualize operational insights, and support intelligent scheduling decisions using data analytics.
+MetroVision is an AI-powered metro analytics platform designed to analyze passenger movement, monitor station crowd levels, visualize operational insights, and support intelligent scheduling decisions using data analytics.

 The project combines a modern React dashboard with a FastAPI backend to provide real-time analytical insights from metro transportation datasets.